Donate

 These cells are then tested for certain types of HPV (human papillomavirus) that are ‘high risk’, which means types of HPV that could potentially lead to cancer.
 Cervical screening is not a test for cancer, it’s a test to help prevent cancer.

-What happens at a smear test?
+What happens at a screening?

 During the screening appointment, a small sample of cells are taken from the person’s cervix.
 The screening is normally done by a female nurse or doctor.